-I took a college course in physics before I came to Princeton.
-Can I use this to satisfy the B.S.E. physics requirement?
+I took a college course in physics/chemistry before I came to Princeton.
+Can I use this to satisfy the B.S.E. physics or chemistry requirement?

 I completed high school in Freedonia and received the Magnificent Freedonian School-Leaving Diploma signed by President Firefly certifying that I have done university work in Physics.
 Can I get AP in Physics for this?

-No, you must take the placement test, and it's likely that you'll be taking general physics along with the rest of the B.S.E. freshman class.
+No, you must take the placement test, and it’s likely that you’ll be taking general physics along with the rest of the B.S.E. first-year class.

 I took a college course in chemistry before I came to Princeton.
 Can I use this to satisfy the B.S.E. chemistry requirement?